binaryphile/docker-redmine/README.md

 - `DB_PASSWORD` - your password

-You pass these into the container by setting environment variables throuth the docker command line with the `-e` option.
+You pass these into the container by setting environment variables through the docker command line with the `-e` option.
 Here's an example for an interactive command-line session:

     docker run -i -t -v $(pwd):/root -p :3001 -e RAILS_ENV=production -e DB_ADAPTER=postgresql -e DB_DATABASE=redmine -e DB_HOST=localhost -e DB_USERNAME=redmine -e DB_PASSWORD=mypassword [your repo]/redmine /bin/bash

 For these to take effect, you _must_ run Redmine in production mode.
-Development is hardcoded to use sqlite in the home directory of the container.
+Development is hardcoded to use sqlite in the `/root` directory of the container.

 This command also exposes port 3001 on the host, so be aware of that.